 A point about the names of the lovers… There isn’t anything special about the officer’s name, as there have been countless men with Thái as their first name.
-But not many Vietnamese women were named Mộng, even fewer as Thường, and rarely as Mộng Thường.
-The last one is possibly a derivative from classical Chinese (?)
-But it literally means an “ordinary dream” in modern use.
+But not many Vietnamese women were named Mộng, even fewer as Thường, and rarely as Mộng Thường, which literally means an “ordinary dream.”
 As late as the mid-twentieth century, some Vietnamese in the poorer parts of the countryside might still give their children colorless and even unattractive names out the superstition that they keep evil elements from their young.
 As cultural sensibility shifted to a more bourgeois mindset, personal names became more significant.
 Few parents or older relatives, especially grandfathers and older uncles who still held sway over such matters, would recommend giving a baby girl a name that literally means “ordinary dream.”

 In Trần Thiện Thanh’s hand, however, Mộng Thường’s name is perfect precisely because of its literal meaning.
 The last verse begins, Xin cho yêu trong Mộng Thường nhưng mộng thường cũng tan: May I love Mộng Thường but even this ordinary dream has gone!
 The clever word play devastatingly captures the sorrow and poignancy of the Vietnamese experience of warfare.